aci-ref/facilitation_best_practices/activities/02-outreach.md

 prepare an initial "engagement speech" appropriate for the venue.</li>

 <li class="list-checkbox"><b><i>Engage the audience:</i></b>  Think about ways to draw in the anticipated
 audience.
-It may be worth doing something 'atypical' to get people's attention.
+It may be worth doing something 'atypical' to draw attention.
 For example, when manning a booth or a table at a larger event, don't underestimate the value of swag!
 Depending on the venue, visual materials might include handouts, slide shows of use cases, even